Lonely Alphard is the brightest star in Hydra

-Much like Fomalhaut in autumn, Alphard is said to be a lonely star.
+Much like Fomalhaut six months from now, Alphard is said to be a lonely star.
 It beams as the sole bright light in a sea of dim stars in its part of the sky.
 The Arabic name Alphard translates as the Solitary One.

-Pollux, Arcturus, and Aldebaran appear brighter in our sky than Alphard, but that’s because they are so much closer to us.
-Alphard is actually intrinsically brighter than any of these stars.
-Yet it appears fainter, because it Alphard lies some 180 light-years away, while Pollux, Arcturus, and Aldebaran reside at 34, 37, and 65 light-years, respectively.
+Pollux, Arcturus and Aldebaran appear brighter in our sky than Alphard, but that’s because they are so much closer to us.
+Alphard is intrinsically brighter than any of these stars.
+Yet it appears fainter, because it lies some 180 light-years away, while Pollux, Arcturus and Aldebaran reside at 34, 37, and 65 light-years away, respectively.

 Bottom line: Alphard is the “heart” and brightest star in the constellation Hydra, and it represents a welcome sign of spring for the Northern Hemisphere.